JMBastida/wedating/README.md

 ## Getting Started

-The project is under ccpntruction
+The project is under ccpntruction, the objective its a free dating app with firebase functions pairment(geolocation,sex orientation,few more), at the same time firebase firestore for BD, in the app side, im using flutter with provider management and routes

 ### Prerequisites